vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 |TKG Workload VIP/Data Network|No|Virtual services for all applications are hosted on the workload clusters. <br><br>Reserve sufficient IP addresses depending on the number of applications that are planned to be hosted on the workload clusters and scalability considerations.|

 ### Subnet and CIDR Examples
-For the purpose of this demonstration, this document makes use of the following CIDR for TKO deployment.
+The deployment descirbed in this document makes use of the following CIDR.

 |**Network Type**|**Port Group Name**|**Gateway CIDR**|**DHCP Pool**|**NSX ALB IP Pool**|
 | --- | --- | --- | --- | --- |